sheabunge/footer-text/readme.txt

 2. Previewing the footer text on the Twenty Thirteen theme

 == Changelog ==

+= 2.0.3 =
+* Added a message when the text is updated.

 = 2.0.2 =
 * Use a `<h1>` heading on administration pages